This post may contain affiliate sales links. Please see my full disclosure policy for details

 We are all business owners, photographers, recipe developers, publishers, social media gurus along with a laundry list of other responsibilities.
 It is a pretty unique job and I am so humbled to be able to enjoy the opportunities and doors that have been opened through my blog.
 Without Beyond Frosting, I certainly never would have met these wonderful women.

-Additional gift bag donations and food from: King Arthur Flour, Wilton, OXO, Sabra Dipping Company, Cabot Cheese, California Avocados, Baileys Creamers, Skippy Peanut Butter.
+Sponsors: Lucky Leaf, Best Food Facts, King Arthur Flour, Wilton, OXO, Sabra Dipping Company, Cabot Cheese, California Avocados, Baileys Creamers, Skippy Peanut Butter.